psevestre/openid-fapi/Financial_API_WD_002.md

 object by reference using a `request_uri`.

 Note that `request_uri` can be either URL or URN.
-If it is a URL, it shall be based on a cryptographic random value so that it is difficult to predict for an attacker.

 Although the request URI could be hosted by the client, within the FAPI spec it is hosted by the authorization server.